jm-wltr/deep-learning-wall-tomography/docs/comsol.md

 # COMSOL Simulations

 The data we use for the neural network is obtained via physical simulations of sending waves through different wall structures generated randomly.
+All the files related to COMSOL are located in the `COMSOL` folder.

 THIS IS THE SCRIPT USEFUL TO MODIFY FOR TRANSFERING FILES: